bambinos/bambi/GOVERNANCE.md

 voters judge their suitability for office as either "Excellent", "Very Good", "Good", "Acceptable", "Poor", or "Reject".
 Multiple candidates may be given the same grade by a voter.
 The candidate with the highest median grade is the winner.
-* If more than one candidate has the same highest median-grade, the MJ winner isdiscovered by removing (one-by-one) any grades equal in value to the shared median grade from each tied candidate's total.
+* If more than one candidate has the same highest median-grade, the MJ winner is discovered by removing (one-by-one) any grades equal in value to the shared median grade from each tied candidate's total.
 This is repeated until only one of the previously tied candidates is currently found to have the highest median-grade.